DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 he was able to check understanding and fill gaps as they progress from one lesson to the next.

-Mo also started using his new approach to ‘responsive questioning’ with his other classes.
+Mo also started using his new approach to 'responsive questioning' with his other classes.

 ### Evidence of impact so far